justincohler/evictions-learn/README.md

   * `DB_PORT`
   * `DB_USER`
   * `DB_PASSWORD`
-* Conversely, in `resources/`, create a file called `secrets.json` with the following format:
+* Alternatively, in `resources/`, create a file called `secrets.json` with the following format:

   ```
   {